Skip to main content

 During this trip, I was hit with the stark reality of Wilderness camping that I had forgotten.
 For example, let's talk about training; months of walking, hiking with trekking poles, and strength training are essential to backpacking the Sierras.

 However, that night I would soon realize the importance of a simple exercise one must do.
 Lay on your floor, sleep on the floor, and practice getting up from the floor; yes, situps - why?
-Unless you can sit up easily in a confined tent, it makes for tough sledding, especially as you get older.
+Unless you can sit up easily in a confined tent, it makes for tough sledding, especially as you age.
 Also, practice using your trekking poles - carry a fully loaded backpack - they are your lifeline for climbing, descending, balance, and safety.

-Food, pack a quickly prepared and accessible lunch - you'll be glad you did.
+Pack a quickly prepared and accessible lunch - you'll be glad you did.

 And, of course, the restroom.
 Sorry, this requires you to find a private location away from the water, dig a hole (with a stick), do your duty, and cover it well.
 Sounds like fun, huh?
 Just wait until you wake up in the middle of the night, with no moon, pitch dark, and staggering around with no choice but to crawl out of your tent and let nature take its course.
 There are no lights to turn on, no designated pit toilets, and in many cases, limited options (rocky terrain) - have fun!